 Q. Can I participate in the program on a part-time basis?

-A. Students admitted to the traditional or second degree program must be full-time students.
-Those admitted to the RN-to-B.S.N. and M.S.N. program will follow a curriculum that can be adapted to their work schedule in many cases and have the option of choosing a full-time or part-time schedule.
+A. Students admitted to the traditional, second degree, or select BSN program must be full-time students.
+Those admitted to the RN-to-BSN and MSN programs will follow a curriculum that can be adapted to their work schedule in many cases and have the option of choosing a full-time or part-time schedule.

 Q. If I want to attend Texas A&M University to complete my prerequisite courses, what should I list as a major since nursing is not a choice?

 A. Students may select any major at Texas A&M University as long as they can complete the required prerequisite courses before their desired start date with the College of Nursing.
-Some common majors students select while pursuing their prerequisite coursework are Allied Health, Community Health, Psychology, and Sociology.
-If you are considering completing another degree from Texas A&M University prior to coming to the College of Nursing for a B.S.N., then suggested majors include: Allied Health, Community Health, Biomedical Science, Biology, Kinesiology, Nutrition, Psychology, Sociology, Management, or Forensic & Investigative Sciences.
+The College of Public Health is the recommended entry point for a students beginning classes at A&M since there is not an option for "Pre-Nursing".
+The Public Health curriculum aligns closely with classes students need to apply to nursing school.
+If you are considering completing a first degree from Texas A&M University prior to applying to the College of Nursing for a BSN, then suggested majors include: Biomedical Science, Kinesiology, Nutrition, Psychology, Sociology, Management, Community Health, or Forensic & Investigative Sciences.
 Regardless of your specified major, you must complete the nursing prerequisites in order to be admitted to the program.
 Please speak with an advisor for more information.

 Q. Can I earn the Aggie Ring if I attend the Health Science Center?